AntonioStraface/cinema-app/README.md

 Find your preferred movies and save them

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 The first step is download the repo and execute in root folder